Contact: Kelsey Davenport, Director of Nonproliferation Policy, (202) 463-8270 x102

 The Joint Comprehensive Plan of Action (JCPOA) is a detailed, 159-page agreement with five annexes reached by Iran and the P5+1 (China France, Germany, Russia, the United Kingdom, and the United States) on July 14, 2015.
 The nuclear deal was endorsed by UN Security Council Resolution 2231, adopted on July 20, 2015.
 Iran’s compliance with the nuclear-related provisions of the JCPOA will be verified by the International Atomic Energy Agency (IAEA) according to certain requirements set forth in the agreement.
 On May 8, 2018, President Trump announced that the United States would withdraw from the JCPOA and reinstate U.S. nuclear sanctions on the Iranian regime.

-The following is a summary of the timeline and key components of the multi-year agreement.
+The following is a summary of the timeline, key components, and the current status of the multi-year agreement.

 Timeline for Implementation

 - July 14, 2015, Finalization Day: conclusion of the agreement.
 Finalization day triggers Iran and the United States to begin domestic review processes of the JCPOA.
 Iran also begins providing the IAEA with information necessary for the agency to complete its investigation into past activities related to nuclear weapons development.

 - October 18, 2015, Adoption Day: 90 days after the passage of the UN Security Council Resolution endorsing the deal (July 20, 2015).
 Adoption day triggers Iran and the P5+1 to take steps (outlined below) to meet the commitments to fully implement the JCPOA.

 - January 16, 2016, Implementation Day: the IAEA certifies that Iran has taken the key steps to restrict its nuclear program and has put in place increased monitoring.
 The IAEA's report on implementation day triggers U.S., EU, and UN sanctions relief.